Attend a LIVE Service Autopilot demo this month and be entered to win an iPad!

 Long-Term Assets

-Since they don’t have to be regularly replaced, an example of a long-term asset in your cleaning business are your company vehicles.
+Since they don’t have to be regularly replaced, an example of a long-term asset in your cleaning business is your company vehicles.

 Short-Term Assets